alexdev2001/alexdev2001/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on Java with springboot, JavaScript on nodeJS
+- 🔭 I’m currently working on Java with springboot
-- 🌱 I’m currently learning Javascript with react
+- 🌱 I’m currently learning Heskell and algorithm design
+- 📦 I'm currently exploring docker and containerized deployment

   ## Tools I'm familiar with: